aemanulid/aemanulid.github.io/README.md

-# aemanulid.github.io
+# Angel Rose Manulid - Profile Page

-Mini-Project of Angel Rose Manulid for CMSC 207
+Here is a profile page I made about myself.